laravel/docs/API/Form.md

 The `Form` object includes methods related to creating HTML forms.
 It's useful for makig sign-in or data entry forms on your pages.

+Most methods have one or two required arguments, and allow a third optional argument as an array.
+The array can contain attributes like `class` or `lang` for extra customization.
+Here is a blade example:

+    {{ Class::method('argument1', 'argument2', array('attribute1' => 'value1', 'attribute2' => 'value2')) }}

 ___

 ### Form::open()